 That appears to have been a mistake, because like most geezers, the discs in my back are gradually degenerating with age so exercises that work on my flexibility are just as important as those for strength and endurance.
 I know, duh, right?

-So after a few months of rest and rehab, I’m ready to start the course all over again.
+So after a few months of rest and rehab at wilderness treatment locations near my home, I’m ready to start the course all over again.
 I’m psyched because I actually started having some success in that first week.
 I got to where I could occasionally experience what Ryan calls ‘the float zone.’
 See this 15-second video clip of me doing a wheelie (incorrectly, I learned) for 7 or 8 pedal strokes:

 Why learn to wheelie?
 While wheelies are often cited as a fun but mostly useless skill for mountain biking, there is a real-world benefit, according to Ryan: the experience and confidence in holding the float/balance point is a good foundation for doing the same with manuals (coasting wheelies while standing on the pedals), even though it’s a very different skill.

 Ryan participates in the course via comment threads attached to each lesson.
 So when students have questions about a lesson, he’s there to help and everyone benefits from the interaction.